Report Health Plan Survey Scores to Consumers

 The CAHPS Health Plan Survey was originally conceived as a tool for informing consumers about the quality of the health plans available to them.
 While the survey itself has undergone some changes since that time, the emphasis on public reporting of survey results has remained constant.

-Sponsors of the Health Plan Survey can refer to guidelines and strategies based on consumer testing conducted by the CAHPS Consortium, the experiences of CAHPS researchers and sponsors, and published literature on related topics.
+- Consult guidelines for reporting CAHPS survey results based on consumer testing conducted by the CAHPS Consortium, the experiences of CAHPS researchers and sponsors, and published literature on related topics.

-The Agency for Healthcare Research and Quality's TalkingQuality Web site (http://www.ahrq.gov/professionals/quality-patient-safety/talkingquality/index.html) is a comprehensive guide to planning and implementing a report to consumers with comparative information on health care quality.
+CAHPS team members have contributed to various resources intended to support organizations in reporting survey results in a way that is understandable and usable for consumers.
+Among the resources that benefited from input from the CAHPS Team is AHRQ's TalkingQuality, which is a comprehensive guide to planning and implementing a report to consumers with comparative information on health care quality.
 Organizations that report Health Plan Survey results can consult TalkingQuality for advice on displaying scores, describing the CAHPS measures, promoting awareness and use of the information, and evaluating the reporting project.

-The following podcasts feature interviews with quality reporters and reporting experts:
+Listen to podcasts and presentations featuring interviews with quality reporters and reporting experts: